Welcome to the Apex Historical Society

 on both the AHS Board and the Maynard-Pearson

 House Trust to help with preservation of local history

-and handles maintenance and upkeep and the Board
+maintenance and upkeep and the Board plans

-plans events and conducts tours of the House and offers presentations
+events and conducts tours of the House and offers presentations

 to community and school groups about local history.
 Please contact